shawngraham/ar-archaeology/workshop materials/Hacking Twine to make a location-based game.md

 `	allowedDiff = allowedDiff || 0.0005;`

 That's your buffer.
 You can adjust it as you wish.
 (Back in the 'StoryInit' we had set a variable called 'buffer'; to see that variable in action, look at the passage called 'old-code calibrate the scan'.
 That shows a less elegant way of comparing the user's position to our points of interest.
-This passage is not connected to any other passage, and so does not function in the story.)
+This old-code passage is not connected to any other passage, and so does not function in the story.)

-Our 'calibrate the scan' passage looks at $Location as reported by the device, and compares that to the coordinates for our first location,` $natsciencelat` and `$natsciencelong`.
+Our 'calibrate the scan' passage looks at `$Location` as reported by the device, and compares that to the coordinates for our first location,` $natsciencelat` and `$natsciencelong`.
 If we have an approximate match, it will `<<display>>` the passage called "Natural sciences Building"; if not, it'll look at our next one in the list, and so on.
 The `<<display "name of passage">>` loads up the relevant passage.

 Add one last elseif block to put your fourth point of interest into this code.